Medipix: Design

 These are hybrid detectors as a semiconductor sensor layer is bonded to a processing electronics layer.

 The sensor layer is a semiconductor, such as silicon, GaAs, or CdTe in which the incident radiation makes an electron hole/cloud.
 The charge is then collected to pixel electrodes and, via bump bonds, conducted to the CMOS electronics layer.

 The pixel electronics first amplifies the signal and then compares the signal amplitude with a pre-set discrimination level (an energy threshold).
 The subsequent signal processing depends on the type of device.
 A standard Medipix detector increases the counter in the appropriate pixel if the signal is above the discrimination level.
 The Medipix device also contains an upper discrimination level and hence only signals within a range of amplitude could be accepted (within an energy window).

 Timepix devices offer two more modes of operation in addition to the counting.
 The first one is so called “Time-over-Threshold” mode (Wilkinson type analog-to-digital converter).
 It is a mode where the counter in each pixel records the number of clocks for which the pulse remains above the discrimination level.
 This number is proportional to the energy of detected radiation.
 This mode is useful for particle tracking applications or for direct spectral imaging.

 The second mode of the Timepix chip is “Time-of-arrival”, in which pixel counters record time between a trigger and detection of radiation quanta with energy above the discrimination level.
-This mode of operation finds use in Time of flight (TOF) applications, for instance in neutron imaging.
+This mode of operation finds use in time of flight (ToF) applications, for instance in neutron imaging.

 Every individual hit of radiation is processed by the electronics integrated in each pixel this way, therefore the device could be considered as 65 536 individual counting detectors or even spectrometers.
 The energy discriminators are adjustable.
 Therefore, scanning with their level it is possible to measure over frequency-bands of the incoming radiation; thus enabling spectroscopic x-ray imaging.

-Medipix-2, Timepix, and Medipix-3 are all 256×256 pixels, each 0.055mm (55μm) square, forming a total area 14.08mm × 14.08mm.
-Larger area detectors can be created by bump-bonding multiple chips to larger monolithic sensors.
+Medipix-2, Timepix, and Medipix-3 are all 256×256 pixels, each 0.055 mm (55 μm) square, forming a total area 14.08 mm × 14.08 mm.
+Larger area detectors can be created by bump-bonding many chips to larger monolithic sensors.
 Detectors of sizes from 2x2 to 2x4 chips are commonly used.
 Even larger, gapless areas could be created using the edgeless sensor technology.
 Medipix/Timepix chips each have its own sensor.
 These assemblies are tiled next to each other to create nearly arbitrarily sized detector arrays (the largest build using this technology has 10x10 chips, hence 14x14 cm and 2560x2560 pixels).